ultraq/object-utils/README.md

 ### navigate(object, path)

-> This is now natively in JavaScript as the optional chaining operator (`?.`).
+> The null-safe nature of this method is now in JavaScript as the optional
+> chaining operator (`?.`).
+If you're not using string paths/selectors to the
-> If you have access to that feature, I suggest you use that instead.
-If you
+> item in your object, then I suggest you use that instead.
+Otherwise, if
+> you're using string path selectors or can't use that method because of browser
-> don't, then this method will still do the job 🙂
+> support, this method will still do the job 🙂

 Returns a value from an object via a path string that describes the nesting of objects to get to the value, eg: